Nikola Kołodziejczyk

-Nikola Kołodziejczyk (born 1986 in Krakow) is a Polish jazz pianist, composer, arranger and conductor.
+Nikola Kołodziejczyk (born 5 July 1986) is a Polish jazz pianist, composer, arranger and conductor.

+Biography

-Kołodziejczyk graduated from and is a former faculty member of the Academy of Music in Katowice.
+Kołodziejczyk was born on 5 July 1986 in Kraków.
+He graduated from and is a former faculty member of the Academy of Music in Katowice.
 His teachers have included Irena Rolanowska, Andrzej Jagodziński, Emilian Madey, Edward Anthony Partyka and Wojciech Niedziela.

 He leads a jazz orchestra, the Nikola Kołodziejczyk Orchestra.
 In 2014 they recorded and released their debut album entitled Chord Nation, which led to a Fryderyk award in 2015 for 'Best Jazz Debut' and three nominations.
 His second album entitled Barok Progresywny was awarded the Fryderyk 2016 for 'the Album of the Year'.
 He is co-leader of the jazz trio Stryjo which plays live-improvised music.
 Kołodziejczyk together with Michał Tomaszczyk co-founded the Warsaw-based Konglomerat Big Band, whose debut album Albo Inaczej was certified gold.